-Looking to boost your knowledge of the big wide world?
-Why not start with these 22 interesting facts about Sierra Leone?
+Looking to boost your knowledge of the world and your chances of being crowned the next quiz champion?
+Why not start with these 16 fun facts about Sierra Leone?

 Whether you’d like to relax on a beautiful sandy beach or explore the luscious green nature reserves that Sierra Leone has to offer, you might want to keep the coordinates 8.4844° N, 13.2344° W handy if you’re travelling independently.